 Recall that BestRock gives apparent log response parameters that are consistent with the core data alone.
-Any calibration biases between log and core data would result in inconsistent results when using these results for compositional analysis.
-Consequently the elements showing significant biases on Figure 5, aluminum, potassium, magnesium and sodium, were first adjusted using coefficients determined by least squares regression.
-Crossplots of these four elements before and after adjustment are shown on Figure 6.
-We stress that this adjustment is not based on a belief that the core data are a standard which wireline data should be forced to match.
-It is a necessity if computations using wireline measurements are to deliver mineralogy consistent with core data using the response parameters from BestRock.
+Any calibration biases between log and core data would result in erroneous results when using these results for compositional analysis.
+Consequently the elements showing significant biases on figure 5, aluminum, potassium, magnesium and sodium, were first adjusted using coefficients determined by least squares regression.
+Crossplots of these four elements before and after adjustment are shown on figure 6.

 Initial tests of the model made up of 13 equations and 13 unknowns resulted in variable matches to core.
-In particular, the logs had difficulty distinguishing plagioclase, buddingtonite and dawsonite.
-This is not surprising given their similar aluminum and sodium concentrations.
+In particular, the logs had difficulty distinguishing plagioclase buddingtonite and dawsonite-not surprisingly given their relative aluminum and sodium concentrations.

 Reference to the core-derived mineralogy indicates that mineral distribution varies between the upper and lower sections.
 Plagioclase is abundant in the shallower section, but almost absent in the lower part, where dawsonite is more prevalent.
-Two alternative models were run, with nahcolite absent from the model used in the upper interval.
-Nahcolite in the model reduced the computed plagioclase volume.
+Two alternative models were run, with Nahcolite absent from the model used in the upper interval.
+Nahcolite in the model suppressed the computed plagioclase volume.
 The two models were merged over the interval from 1600 to 2000 ft measured depth over which the plagioclase fraction reduces.
-See Figure 7 for a plot showing the additional logs, the mineralogy from QXRD plotted as weight fractions of the solid rock and volume fractions of the whole formation, and the results of running various log analysis models.
-The headed "Combined" track shows a final result achieved by combining the individual models.
+See figure 7 for a plot showing the additional logs, the mineralogy from QXRD plotted as weight fractions of the solid rock and volume fractions of the whole formation, and the results of running various log analysis models.
+The headed "Combined" track shows a final result achieved by optimally combining the individual models.
 Details of the log interpretation models are shown in table 2.